 As long as you have your low-level earpiece equipped, the boss will guarantee a drop of a blue earpiece!

 KEEP THIS BLUE EARPIECE SAFE!
-You are going to upgrade it all the way up from 320 to 330.
-Do not delete it, destroy it, sell it, or disintegrate it.
+You are going to upgrade it all the way up from 324 to 336.
+Do not accidentally delete it, destroy it, sell it, or disintegrate it.
 I recommend putting it near the bottom of your inventory so it stays separate from anything else that drops.

 In addition, you’ll be getting blue earpiece every time you fight a boss.

 For all these extra earpieces you’ll be getting, you’ll be deconstructing them – which will give you about 10 FP-1 Stabilizers per piece.
 You can deconstruct the leftover item by clicking the “broken lightsaber” icon in your inventory then selecting the leftover items.